caiobran/mstables/README.md

 msTables
 ========

-msTables is a simple [MorningStar.com](https://www.morningstar.com) scraper  that automatically parses and stores financial and market data for over 70k securities into a relational SQLite database.
+msTables is a [MorningStar.com](https://www.morningstar.com) scraper written in python that fetches, parses and stores financial and market data for over 70k securities into a relational SQLite database.
 The scraper provides a Command Line Interface (CLI) that allows the user greater flexibility for creating and managing multiple *.sqlite* files.
 Once data has been downloaded into the database files, [dataframes.py](dataframes.py) module can be used to easily create DataFrame objects from the database tables for further analysis.

 The scraper should work as long as the structure of the responses does not change for the URL's used.
 See [input/api.json](input/api.json) for the complete list of URL's.